 Today, glaciers occupy about ten percent of the world’s total land area, with most located in polar regions like Antarctica, Greenland, and the Canadian Arctic.
 Glaciers can be thought of as remnants from the last Ice Age, when ice covered nearly 32 percent of the land and 30 percent of the oceans.

-Within the past 750,000 years, scientists know that there have been eight Ice Age cycles, separated by warmer periods called interglacial periods.
-Currently, the Earth is in an interglacial period, but we are nearing its end.
+Scientists know that within the past 750,000 years, there have been eight Ice Age cycles, separated by warmer periods called interglacial periods.
+Currently, Earth is in an interglacial period, but we are nearing its end.
 We only have a few thousand years before the next Ice Age is due.
 But fear not, this ebb and flow is all part of the normal cycle for planet Earth.

 Glaciers and Icebergs: What’s the Difference?

 There’s often confusion regarding what is a glacier and what is an iceberg.
 While a glacier is a relatively permanent ice formation on land, an iceberg is a comparatively short-lived free-floating body of ice on water.
 Icebergs typically form when chunks of ice break off of a glacier.

 Because icebergs can be quite large, they still can take many months to melt.
 Icebergs that break off or “calve” can drift quite far from their point of origin, posing a significant risk to commercial shipping.
 One of the more publicized dangers from an iceberg came from the sinking of the Titanic in 1912.